Introduce yourself as an author

 Writing Documentation

-Check out current documentation from SVN
+Check out current documentation from Git

 Edit geany.txt

-You will find a file called geany.txt, which is the basis of all documentation.
+, which is the basis of all documentation.
 It is written in reStructuredText (or "reST").
 Feel free to improve this file as you like.
-To build the related HTML document to see what your changes look like, run "make doc" in the doc directory.
-This regenerates the geany.html file.
-To generate a PDF file, use the command "make pdf" which generates a file called geany-{version}.pdf.
+To build the related HTML document to see what your changes look like, run "make doc" in the doc

 Create a patch and send it to us

-and submit that file to the Geany-devel mailing list for review.
+Finally, submit that file to the Geany-devel mailing list for review.